*Bill’s1991 Mazda Miata MX-5 NA (red)

 My MX-5 NA #1 was “SOLD” via “Craig’s List”, Saturday, February 11, 2012.
-For five months + 3 days, I actually had two Miatas simultaneously!
+For five months + 3 days, I con-currently owned both Miatas !
 Today, I’m happily back to only one.
-From my first day behind the wheel of my first Miata until May 1, 2012, I’ve been behind the wheel(s) of a “Miata” (tho not, the same Miata) for a total span of exactly 15 years as a proud and happy “Miataphile”!
-The fore-going is set forth as my record of these events for posterity.
+From my first day behind the wheel of my first Miata until now, I’ve been behind the wheel(s) of a “Miata” (tho not, the same Miata) for a total span exceeding 17+ years as a proud and happy “Miataphile” The fore-going is set forth as my record of these events for posterity.

-Nextly, planning to have some touch-up paint done on the rear “bumper” of MX-5 NA #2.
 I’m still tweaking the upholstery around the Roll-Bar.
-Lastly (hehe) the car needs to be completely detailed.
-After that time, I hope to take photos of it ad-nauseum.
-All of the above only serves to bring this ’91 MX-5 NA #2 up to the exact level (and beyond?) of the now departed ’91 MX-5 NA #1; less those crucial 99,400 less miles.
-Well worth all of these months and dollars.
+Lastly (hehe) the car has been completely detailed on the exterior which included touch-up paint and waxing.
+I hope to soon take photos of it ad-nauseum to be posted on my car’s own blog; here!.
+All of the above has only served to bring this ’91 MX-5 NA #2 up to the exact level (and beyond!) of the now departed ’91 MX-5 NA #1; less those crucial 99,400 fewer miles.
+Well worth all of these months and several dollars.

-The above photo of ’91 MX-5 NA #1 will be replaced with a new photo of MX-5 NA #2.
+The above photo is of ’91 MX-5 NA #2 Several more are now in the Albums & More page of this blog.
 Over-time, I’ll move along the wish-list (below) for a few more modifications as well as maintenance.
-I’ll be sure to feature those on this blog, as we go.
-Current intentions and dreams are for my ’91 MX-5 NA #2 to become & remain my “dream-car”!
+I’ll be sure to feature those on this blog, as we go. ’91 MX-5 NA #2 has truly become & will doubtlessly remain my “dream-car”!

 I’m a “retro” kind of a guy and expect this car to be the last in my succession of the four “red-sports-cars” in my life.
-My two Miatas have blurred in my minds-eye, into a single-evolved car with which I’ve bonded for the last 15 years.
-So, as of now, I’ve “dropped the “#2″ appellation.
-Once again, it’s simply just “Zaney Red”, my “Miata”!
-If my calculations are correct, it should all work out just about right as we slide into that very last twisty-curve.
+My two 1991 Miatas have blended into a beautiful blurr in my minds-eye and into a single-evolved car with which I’ve bonded with for the last 19+ years.
+It has undergone an extensive “make-over” which just happens to have included it’s odometer and vin#!
+So, as of now and forever-more, I’ve “dropped the “#2” appellation.
+Once again, it’s simply just “Zaney-Red”, my “Miata”, which I might also have sometimes referred to it’s predecessor as,

 We’re clearly over the hump; but, there’s “always going to be more”!